Haivision/srt-rfc/draft-sharabayko-srt.md

 #### Conclusion {#conclusion-state}

-In the Conclusion state the party knowns the peer's cookie value.
+In the Conclusion state the party has received and now knows the peer's cookie value.
 Thus it can perform the Cookie Contest
 (compare both cookie values according to {{cookie-contest}}) and resolve its role.